TanmayKathar02/Simple_Calculator/README.md

 # Simple_Calculator
-Simple GUI based Calculator using python
+Simple GUI based Calculator using python and Tkinter